viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 | DIN | MOSI |
 | CS/SHDN | 24GPIO8 |

-The 5V Raspberry Pi pins go into the power rail of the breadboard (the red plus sign column).
-This will be used to share the 5V output from the Raspberry Pi Pin 4 which is 5V power.
-Thus one additional wiring from the top of the power rail of the breadboard to the Raspberry Pi [Pin 4 (5V)](https://pinout.xyz/pinout/5v_power) is necessary.
+Use an additional wire to wire Raspberry Pi [pin 4 (a 5 volt power pin)](https://pinout.xyz/pinout/5v_power) to the power rail of the breadboard (the red plus sign column).
+This brings the 5V power output from the Raspberry Pi to the ADC and the sensor.

 ### Wire your resistive soil moisture sensor